The-Foreigners/The-Foreigners.github.io/objectives.md

 - **Question doppelganger.**

 - **Complete a final search through Cragmaw Castle.** (using Detect Magic)
-  - Look for basement/dungeon, where are all the spoils the Goblin King was collecting?
+  - Look for basement/dungeon, where are all the spoils the King Grol was collecting?

 - Return "Flying Eagles" armor and weapons to Sildar in Phandalin.
 (Clean and mend beforehand)